Regression of binary network data with exchangeable latent errors

 \section{Prediction}

-In this section, we describe how to use the PX model to make predictions for an unobserved network relation.
+In this section, we describe how to use the PX model, and the approximations in service of Algorithm~\ref{alg:sub}, to make predictions for an unobserved network relation without undue computational cost.
 The predicted value we seek is the probability of observing $y_{jk} = 1$ given all the other values $\y_{-jk}$, where $\y_{-jk}$ is the vector of observations $\y$ excluding the single relation $jk$.
-This probability is again equal to a $\binom{n}{2}$-dimensional multivariate truncated normal integral, which is computationally burdensome.
+As in estimation, the desired probability is again equal to a $\binom{n}{2}$-dimensional multivariate truncated normal integral, which is computationally burdensome.
 Thus, we approximate the desired prediction probability

 The approximation in \eqref{eq:phat} is based on the fact that $[\epsilon_{jk} \, | \, {\bepsilon}_{-jk}]$ is normally distributed:

 where $\mathbf{1}_{jk}$ is the vector of all zeros with a one in the position corresponding to relation $jk$ and, for notational simplicity, we define $\tilde{\bepsilon}_{-jk}$ is the vector $\bepsilon$ with a zero in the entry corresponding to relation $jk$.
 We note that the diagonal of the matrix $p_2 \s{S}_2 + p_3 \s{S}_3$ consists of all zeros so that $m_{jk}$ is free of $\epsilon_{jk}$.
 Then, the inner expectation in \eqref{eq:phat} is